Restriction theorems for $\mu$-(semi)stable framed sheaves: Harder-Narasimhan filtration

-and this is a contradiction with our assumption. \endproof \begin{proposition} Let $\mathcal{E}=(E, \alpha)$ be a framed sheaf where $\ker\alpha$ is nonzero and torsion free.
-Assume that $\mathcal{E}$ is not semistable with respect to $\delta.$ Let $G$ be the maximal destabilizing framed subsheaf of $\mathcal{E}.$ Then
+and this is a contradiction with our assumption. \qedhere\endproof \begin{proposition} Let $\mathcal{E}=(E, \alpha)$ be a $d$-dimensional sheaf where $\ker\alpha$ is a pure sheaf of dimension $d.$ Assume that $\mathcal{E}$ is not semistable with respect to $\delta.$ Let $G$ be the maximal destabilizing framed subsheaf of $\mathcal{E}.$ Then

 \end{proposition} \proof We have to consider separately four different cases.